-2.D.1 I SNZ shall organise an annual National Indoor Championship (NIC).
+2.D.1 TSNZ shall organise an annual National Indoor Championship (NIC).
 2.D.2 The NIC shall be contested during PLUS 9 weekend, using a multiple of venues.
 2.D.3 Competition shall be conducted in Master, A, B, C and D grades.
-2.D.4 Course of Fire: Master; A and B Grade 2 x 20 shot matches C and D Grade 1 x 10 and 1 x 20 shot match 2.D.5 Prizes to be cash payout, with fixed 1st, 2nd and 3rd amounts and percentage payouts for 4th - 7th placing.
-All grades to receive the same value of prize payments.
+2.D.4 Course of Fire: Master; A and B Grade 2 x 20 shot matches C and D Grade 1 x 10 and 1 x 20 shot match 2.D.5 Prizes to be cash payout, with fixed 1st, 2nd and 3rd amounts and percentage payouts for 4th and lower placings based upon the levels of entry in each grade.
 2.D.6 In the event of a tie, the combined prize payout for the affected placings will be totalled and divided between the number of tied competitors.
-2.D.8 The Executive to determine general competition conditions and entry fees.
-2.D.9 Entry forms to be distributed via email.
+2.D.7 The Executive to determine general competition conditions and entry fees.